Statistical inference for association studies in the presence of binary outcome misclassification: Applied Example

-We use the EM parameter estimates to estimate the sensitivity and specificity of the self-reported MI measure among males and females in the sample.
-Among males, the sensitivity is estimated at 76.3\% and the specificity is estimated at 94.4\%.
-Among females, sensitivity is much lower, at only 59.1\%, and specificity is estimated at 97.1\%.
-These findings are in line with previous literature which suggests that many instances of MI go misdiagnosed or undiagnosed \citep{turkbey2015prevalence}, and this problem is more pronounced for female patients in comparison to male patients \citep{arber2006patient, maserejian2009disparities}.
+Using the EM $\boldsymbol{\beta}$ terms, we estimate the true prevalence of MI to be $5\%$.
+We also use the $\boldsymbol{\gamma}$ parameter estimates from the EM algorithm approach to estimate the sensitivity and specificity of the self-reported MI measure among men and women in the sample.
+Among men, the sensitivity is estimated at 76.3\% and the specificity is estimated at 94.4\%.
+Among women, sensitivity is much lower, at only 59.1\%, and specificity is estimated at 97.1\%.
+These findings are in line with previous literature which suggests that many instances of MI go misdiagnosed or undiagnosed,\citep{turkbey2015prevalence} and this problem is more pronounced for women in comparison to men. \citep{arber2006patient, maserejian2009disparities}